s2002365/Tidal-GL-Migration-ICESat-2/img/README.md

-Folder contains images used in repository README.
+Folder contains images used in the main repository README, to show example outputs of the notebooks.